Written By Unknown on Jumat, 30 November 2012 | 23.06

 "Toby's injury isn't as bad as first feared but it will definitely keep him out of this weekend."

-Tidal Bay tops the Hennessy weights
+Tidal Bay leads the challenge at the Hennessy Gold Cup

 Tidal Bay heads the weights after 22 horses were confirmed for the Hennessy Gold Cup at Newbury on Saturday.